Why the 24-Hour Rule Is Crucial for Long-Term Sobriety

 For someone with a substance use disorder, the clinical term for a substance addiction, the thought of giving up alcohol or drugs for the rest of their lives may seem overwhelming and seemingly unattainable.
 However, remaining sober for just 24 hours can feel like a much more manageable task.
 Over time, those days add up to weeks, then months, then years of continuous sobriety.

-Taking it one day at a time also gives individuals the opportunity to consciously recommit to themselves to recovery.
+Taking it one day at a time also gives individuals the opportunity to consciously recommit themselves to their recovery.
 This can be especially helpful when life gets really challenging or when individuals are forced to deal with disappointing setbacks, such as relapse.

 It Makes Tough Tasks Seem More Manageable